bisdn/bisdn.github.io/network_configuration/stp.md

 ## Introduction

-The Spanning Tree Protocol (STP) is a protocol meant to build loop-less topologies in Layer 2 networks.
+The Spanning Tree Protocol (STP) is meant to build loop-less topologies in Layer 2 networks.
 It works by distributively creating network paths without loops that could be harmful in case of e.g. flooding broadcast messages, by disabling (blocking) ports in the configured bridges.
-This document shows how to configure and test the STP implementation available in Linux.
+This document shows how to configure the STP implementation available in Linux.

 **WARNING**: BISDN Linux currently supports standard STP (IEEE Standard 802.1d) and RSTP (IEEE Standard 802.1w).
-For current network topologies, RSTP is the protocol more commonly used.
-For RSTP you *have* to use the packaged [mstpd](https://github.com/mstpd/mstpd).
+In most modern network topologies RSTP is used because it provides significantly faster recovery in case of topology changes.
+To configure RSTP you *have* to use the packaged [mstpd](https://github.com/mstpd/mstpd) instead of the default STP implementation in the Linux kernel.
 {: .label .label-yellow }

 ## STP Configuration Instructions

-For configuring STP we assume the following configuration.
-In this document only the switch configuration is shown.
+The STP configuration examples below assume the following topology.
+Throughout all examples given here, only the switch configuration side is shown.

 ![Topology](/assets/img/stp-topology.png)